luirsea/micro-live/lhTodo.md

 - An alt way to show tabs when transforming content
 	- Maybe tab groups
 	- Would be cool to colour code with sections of transform
-- A dedicated transform window, dont hog the infobar while transforming
+- A dedicated transform window, dont hog the infobar while transforming!!